 - Update all MyKinsta user passwords.

 - Additional site-specific instructions based on the nature of the infection.

 These steps should be taken within one business day after we request that they be taken.
 Failure to take these additional steps will mean that our Malware & Abuse team will be unable to remove future infections for free.

 Scanning Additional Sites

-Having one of your sites infected with malware can lead to concerns about possible infection of your other sites.
+Having one of your sites infected with malware can lead to concerns about a possible infection of your other sites.
 However, because Kinsta uses a container-based hosting infrastructure, cross-contamination between sites at the server level is not possible.